 5. On stability conditions and margins.
-Similarly to the instability conditions (1), stability conditions are defined by (Pavella et al., 2000a)
+Similar to the instability conditions (5.1), stability conditions are defined by (Pavella et al. 2000a)

-$$\omega(t_r) = 0 \quad ; \quad P_a(t_r) < 0. \tag{3}$$
+$$\omega(t_r) = 0 \text{ and } P_a(t_r) < 0, \tag{5.3}$$

-where time tr denotes the time to stability: at this time, the OMIB angle reaches its maximum excursion, after which it starts decreasing.

-At $t_r$ the first-swing stable margin can be computed by (Pavella et al., 2000a)
+where time t_r denotes the time to stability: At this time, the OMIB angle reaches its maximum excursion, after which it starts decreasing.
+At t_r , the first-swing stable margin can be computed by (Pavella et al. 2000a)

-$$\eta{st} = \int{\delta_r}^{\delta_u} P_a \, d\delta \qquad (4)$$
+$$\eta{st} = \int{\delta_r}^{\delta_u} P_a \, d\delta. \tag{5.4}$$

-Figures 8-1b and 8-2b portray respectively the multi-machine swing curves provided by an ETMSP T-D simulation stopped at the maximum integration period (5 s) and the corresponding OMIB swing curves.
-Figure 8-3b represents, in the $\delta$ -P plane, the evolution with $\delta$ of powers $P_m$ and $P_e$ ; to simplify, only part of the evolution of the electrical power $P_e$ has been displayed.
+Figures 5.1b and 5.2b portray, respectively, the multi-machine swing curves provided by an Extended Transient Midterm Stability Program (ETMSP) T-D simulation stopped at the maximum integration period (5 s) and the corresponding OMIB swing curves.
+Figure 5.3b represents, in the δ -P plane, the evolution with δ of powers $P{\rm m}$ and $P{\rm e}$; to simplify, only part of the evolution of the electrical power P_e has been displayed.
 Three observations should be made about stability conditions and margins.
 First, strictly speaking, stable cases do not have an OMIB equivalent (the system does not lose synchronism and its machines do not split into two divergent groups).
 However, by continuation, one can still use the OMIB corresponding to an unstable case close enough to the stable one.
-Second, meeting the stability conditions (3) does not guarantee that the system will be multi-swing stable.
-(More precisely, conditions (3) met after n swings do not guarantee (n+1)-swing stability.)
+Second, meeting the stability conditions (5.3) does not guarantee that the system will be multi-swing stable.
+(More precisely, conditions (5.3) met after n swings do not guarantee (n + 1)-swing stability.)
 Hence, multi-swing stability should be investigated via further exploration of the multi-machine swing curves.
-Finally, equation (4) is a mere approximate expression of a stable margin, since the angle $\delta_u$ is never reached but, rather, assessed approximately.
+Finally, eq.
+(5.4) is a mere approximate expression of a stable margin, since the angle δ{μ} is never reached but, rather, assessed approximately.

 - 6. Computational requirements.
-The above SIME calculations (of the OMIB parameters and resulting transient stability information about critical machines and margins) require virtually negligible computing time (generally, much smaller than 5% of the required T-D simulations). - 7.
-The shape of an OMIB curve may differ significantly from the shape of an actual machine's swing curve.
-Indeed, the OMIB equivalent does not describe the behavior of an actual machine but, rather, the compressed information about the multi-machine system dynamics.
+The above SIME calculations (of the OMIB parameters and resulting transient stability information about critical machines and margins) require virtually negligible computing time (generally, much smaller than 5% of the required T-D simulations). - The shape of an OMIB curve may differ significantly from the shape of an actual machine's swing curve.
+Indeed, the OMIB equivalent does not describe the behavior of an actual machine but, rather, the compressed information about the multi-machine system dynamics. - 8.
+The identification of the group of critical machines is an issue of utmost importance.
+In some cases, the critical groups can be clearly identified during the whole simulation time.
+This has caused many researchers to try applying SIME in an incorrect way, in which they run the simulation first, until detecting instability by means of another criterion, like the maximum angular deviation, and then they identify the critical group as it can be observed at the end of the simulation.